This post may contain affiliate links. Please read my disclosure policy.

 The development of this variety is said to have happened accidentally in Roquefort, France when sheep’s cheese was stored in caves.
 Harmless mold created blue veins throughout the soft rounds, and that mold is what gives the final product its signature flavor and pungency.

-buttermilk blue cheese dressing in a mason jar with blue cheese crumbles on top sitting on a wooden table.
+Blue cheese dressing in a bowl with blue cheese crumbles on top on a platter of carrot and celery sticks.

 Homemade Blue Cheese Dressing with Buttermilk